-- Over-the-ear headphones are typically better than on-ear headphones.
+Over-the-ear headphones are typically better than on-ear headphones.
 On-ear headphones have ear pads that sit right on your ears, while over-the-ear headphones have a wider frame that encompasses your entire ear.
-“Over-the-ear models are better at blocking out ambient noise,” Dave says.
+“Over-the-ear models are better at blocking out outside noise,” Dave says.
 “They also tend to be more comfortable for wearing over long periods of time.”

 Pay attention to frequency response.
 The human ear can hear frequencies ranging from 20 hertz on the low end to 20 kilohertz on the high end.
 In audio equipment, frequency response refers to a device’s ability to capture these extreme frequencies.
-This element is more important for music than for speech, so if your podcasting career only involves recording and editing dialogue, you don’t need to obsess about frequency response.
+This element is more important for music than for speech, so if your podcasting career only involves recording vocals and editing dialogue, you don’t need to obsess about frequency response.
 “But you may only want one pair of headphones for editing both dialogue and audio, in which case you may as well get a set that works great for all purposes,” Dave says.

 You’ll want closed-back headphones for recording, but open-back headphones can work for editing.
 There are two main types of headphones: closed-back headphones that completely seal off your ear for maximum sound isolation, and open-back headphones that intentionally let in some ambient sounds (and let some of your headphone sound bleed out to your surroundings).
 “When you’re recording, closed-back headphones are the way to go,” Dave says, “because they prevent audio from bleeding out of your headphones and into the mic.”
 But don’t write off open-back headphones.
 Most audiophiles consider them the gold standard for sound reproduction.
 The open-back design is better for creating the illusion that musicians or speakers are in the room with you.
 If you want to use open-back headphones, reserve them for the editing and mixing stage.

 Avoid noise-canceling headphones.
 These models can be great for blocking out unwanted sounds in noisy environments, but part of their sound-canceling design involves introducing new sound waves that counteract ambient sounds from the outside world.
 These added frequencies can alter the accuracy of your mix.
 Use noise-canceling headphones for listening to podcasts and music in your spare time, but use a simpler model for recording and editing.

-- Don't underestimate the value of comfort.
+Don't underestimate the value of comfort.
 “When you’re doing a lot of editing, fatigue is a real thing that happens, and there are wild disparities in comfort among different headphone models,” Dave says.
 “If possible, wear the headphones for a sustained period of time before buying".

-Difference between wired and wireless headphones
+The difference between wired and wireless headphones

 Among many other options for choosing a pair of headphones, you must also decide if you want wired headphones or wireless headphones.
 Here’s what Dave says are the key differences between the two options.

 Wired headphones can have built-in cables or detachable cables.
 “Detachable cables are kind of nice because if you accidentally step on your headphone cable, it’ll just pop out,” Dave says.
 “You don’t worry about possibly breaking your whole headset.
 Plus if your cable goes bad, you can replace it without replacing the entire set of headphones.”
 Nearly all high-end headphones use detachable cables, but some very solid studio headphones still used attached cables.

 Wired headphones can come with straight cables or coiled cables.
 A straight cable is thin, lightweight, and easy to wrap up.
 It also breaks a bit too easily, so you have to be careful with cables like these.
 A coiled cable tends to be much heavier and much more resistant to wear and tear.
 That’s because coiled cables keep too much stress from landing on one single segment of the wire.
 Many of Dave’s favorite headphone models use coiled cables.